Companies offering products or professional services these days have enough departments already, why is there a need for one more – Customer Success?

 Difference Between Customer Success and Customer Support

 Today a company’s success entirely depends on its relationship with its customer base.
-How your clients view your company is of the utmost importance.
-Both the customer success as well as the customer support departments are important for a company’s success.
+How your clients view your company is of the utmost importance to your growth strategy.
+Both the customer success as well as the customer support departments are important for meeting the desired outcome of the business objectives.

 Often these terms are used interchangeably; however, there is more than what meets the eye.
 Let us spot the differences between customer support and customer success evident from their very definition.

 Customer success is a proactive process done in partnership with customer support so that the customers achieve more value through their purchase.
-A solid customer success strategy involves building a relationship with your customers, understanding customer success KPIs, and helping your customers reach and surpass their expectation levels.
+A solid customer success strategy involves building a relationship with your customers, understanding customer success KPIs, and helping your customers achieve and surpass their expectation levels with efficient account management.

 Both customer success and customer support work hand in hand to help the business reach new levels, but here are some underlying differences between the two.